Events

 La Casa de Maria Retreat Center, 800 El Bosque Road, Montecito, or online via our Live Retreats/Special Events Zoom link.

 Directions: Take East Valley Road to El Bosque to access the property.
 Follow the directional signs to the main house.
-The La Casa team respectfully requests that access to the property be limited to the meeting space and grounds adjacent to the building.
+The team at La Casa respectfully requests that access to the property be limited to the meeting space and grounds adjacent to the building.
 A coffee/tea break will be served.
-The retreat is free.
-The suggested donation for this retreat is $30.
+The retreat is free; the suggested donation is $30.

 _____________